top of page

 • Creating snapshots before major software or system updates

-With version control, you can undo mistakes and bounce back from data issues faster and with greater confidence.
+With version control, you can correct mistakes and recover from data issues more quickly and with greater confidence.

 Keep Your Backup System in Good Health

-Your backup plan isn’t a one-and-done solution—it’s a living system that needs attention to stay reliable.
+Your backup plan is not a one-time solution; it is a system that requires ongoing attention to remain reliable.

 Establish a simple maintenance routine: